 Women and minorities still face many barriers in attaining leadership roles.
-Leadership Habits: How to Hire & Retain Diverse Leaders is the latest comprehensive study of fairness in how organizations identify and prepare the next generation of leaders.
+Repairing the Broken Rung is the latest comprehensive study of fairness in how organizations identify and prepare the next generation of leaders.

 This report stems from a partnership between Pinsight, a leadership assessment and development firm, and researchers from Purdue University and George Mason University.
 We collected data from 129 organizations that together employ over half a million people and span most industries.
 We studied how these organizations identify high-potential employees (employees who show potential for a leadership role) and select successors for executive positions with a particular focus on diversity.
 We also studied 328 managers (most held midlevel and senior management jobs) to understand their unconscious biases when deciding who shows potential for leadership.